holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

 ### Setup

+- Morse Code cheat sheets printed out
-- The morse code "flashers" that are in the CS office
+- The Morse Code "flashers" that are in the CS office
+- Morse Code worksheets printed out

 ### Lesson Plan